 However, if you are confused, find the nearest recycling center and drop off your books there.

 Here are the ultimate basics of what to do with old books.
-There are undoubtedly many other ways, and it’s up to you to explore this topic further.
+Undoubtedly, there are many other options, so feel free to read our guide on what to do with old textbooks.